 Summary: This project added a general purpose lane (approximately six miles) in both directions of SR-91 between SR-55 and SR-241 in the cities of Anaheim and Yorba Linda.
 In addition to adding 12 lane miles to SR-91, the project also delivered a second eastbound exit lane at Lakeview Avenue, Imperial Highway, and Yorba Linda Boulevard/Weir Canyon Road off-ramps.
 Beyond these capital improvements, crews completed work on safety barriers, lane striping, and soundwalls.
 The final ED and PR were approved on April 24, 2009.
 Construction began on May 27, 2011, and opened to traffic in December 2012.
-The project was officially completed on March 5, 2013.
+The final schedule is measured against an amended baseline schedule established in the fourth quarter of